andersevenrud/TekkitScripts/README.md

 ### Instructions

 * Build according to schematics and correctly configure parameters and peripherals
+* Place a ccSensor with an IC2 Module Card near the core(s)
+* Set up your computer rig with a ccSensor Controller
 * Start the Application (described above)
+* Place ''ONE'' fuel-cell into reactor(s)
 * Click the connected button (ONCE) to start up reactors and initialize systems
 - The core should now be running
 * Click the connected button (ONCE -- again) to perform the shutdown procedure